-Pathway 2 - Reduce building-related carbon emissions by reducing the carbon content of the fuels they use
+Pathway 2: Reduce building-related carbon emissions by reducing the carbon content of the fuels they use

 Today, over 70 percent of Vermont’s thermal energy use is fossil-based.
 About 40 percent of this is fossil gas and propane, while nearly a third is heating oil.
 For the last decade, Vermont has spent roughly $2 billion a year on fossil fuels, with 75 percent of those dollars leaving the state.
 In order to meet GWSA emission reduction goals, Vermont needs to transition away from its current carbon-intensive building heating practices to lower carbon alternatives.
 It also needs to do this equitably, recognizing economic effects on energy users, especially energy-burdened ones, the workforce currently providing these services, and on our overall economy.